 In the attic (or garret) one can see the 40-foot hand-hewn timber that serves as the main beam under the gabled roof.
 The four chimneys have been restored along with the oval windows facing east and west.

 In the basement stands the large kitchen hearth which has been restored.
 The original cistern lies beneath the basement floor.
-It was used to collect rainwater for household use.
+The cistern used to collect rainwater for household use.
 The most unique feature, however, is the original beehive oven which is in such good condition that it could still be used for cooking.